 To build an indoor tranquility garden, consider the space you have available for potted plants or water features.
 Then note what kind of light, temperature and humidity is present there during the day and night.
 That will help you choose which plants will thrive there and which ones to avoid.

 For a calming ambiance, choose plants in varying shades of muted green with soft, rounded leaves or lacy foliage.
-The containers also should be of neutral and complementary colors.
+The containers should be of neutral, complementary colors also.

 If you have a small space, consider a simple container filled with three to four types of plants or a dish of water with a floating rose, camellia or a small fountain with a lucky bamboo plant anchored by marbles or small stones.